hacks-guide/Guide-WiiU/docs/extras/unblock-updates.md

 ### Recreating Update Folder

 1. Plug your SD Card into your Computer.
-1. Download and extract the contents of [UFDiine](https://github.com/GaryOderNichts/UFDiine/releases/tag/v1.1) to the root of your SD Card.
+1. Download [UFDiine](https://github.com/GaryOderNichts/UFDiine/releases/) and copy the `UFDiine.wuhb` file to `sd:/wiiu/apps` on the root of your SD Card.
-1. Plug the SD Card into your Wii U console and power it on.
+1. Plug the SD Card into your Wii U console and boot Aroma.
-1. Enter the Homebrew Launcher.
-1. Navigate the Homebrew Launcher and run the UFDiine app.
+1. Navigate the Wii U Menu and run the UFDiine app.
-1. Press the A button to create the update folder.
+1. Press the A button to delete the update folder.
 1. Confirm that it says `Update folder exists`.
 You are no longer blocking updates.

 #### **Removing DNS Blocks**